 When inequality reigned in the 1950s, along came a giant "advocate of women's rights in the auto industry", as stated in the Women Designers Plot Style Revolution article featured further down.
 Harley Earl was proactive in combating sexual discrimination and went way out on a limb creating the first prominent all-female design team in America's mid-twentieth century business world.
-Another article below titled Designing women, demonstrates the bold new direction Detroit's auto world was supposed to go in, "I believe the future for qualified women automotive designers is virtually unlimited.
+Another article below titled Designing Women, demonstrates the bold new direction Detroit's auto world was supposed to go in, "I believe the future for qualified women automotive designers is virtually unlimited.
 In fact, I think that in three or four years women will be designing entire automobiles" said Harley Earl.

-But, just as Harley's longtime friend and business associate makes painfully clear to a reporter in 1951, "The price of progress is trouble!" said Charles E. Wilson, who after being president of GM served as U.S. Secretary of Defense from 1953 to 1957 under President Eisenhower.
+But, just as Harley's longtime friend and business associate made painfully clear to a reporter in 1951, "The price of progress is trouble!" said Charles E. Wilson, who after being president of GM served as U.S. Secretary of Defense from 1953 to 1957 under President Eisenhower.

-As a March, 2016 article titled The Story Behind GM's Celebrated Damsels of Design reported, "Unfortunately, the Damsels' tenure at GM only lasted a few years, coming to an abrupt end when Earl retired after the 1958 exhibition.
+As a March, 2016 news article entitled, The Story Behind GM's Celebrated Damsels of Design reported, "Unfortunately, the Damsels' tenure at GM only lasted a few years, coming to an abrupt end when Earl retired after the 1958 exhibition.
 His successor, Bill Mitchell, was less than enthusiastic about working with female designers, and most of the women scattered to other jobs in design."

 By the turn of the 21st Century, the story-line of America's first all-female car designers was languishing in obscurity and that's when Richard Earl started increasing awareness, starting on the internet in 2002, by first breaking the story wide open at his new online venture – www.carofthecentury.com – on GM's unique Designing Women team and their unparalleled contributions to the success of GM.
-Not surprisingly, this is right at the time Richard started receiving flak from GM's current execs, and, many of GM's retired top leaders didn't like any of this historical information resurfacing!
+Not surprisingly, this is right at the time Richard started receiving flak from GM's then-current execs, and, many of GM's retired top leaders didn't like any of this historical information resurfacing.

 Publishing some of America's premier mid-twentieth century auto history on his website in 2003 went on to land Richard in the hot seat (notice his unvarnished viewpoint, directly above, stating how, Mitchell nixed Earl's women's movement and promptly booted all the Damsels down the ladder).
-In any event, his new carofthecentury.com website continued providing a new historical view into this untold side of Detroit's history and supplied the newspaper articles of the era supporting his case.
+In any event, his new carofthecentury.com website continued providing a new historical view into this untold side of Detroit's history and supplied the newspaper articles of the era to support his case.

 The behind-the-scenes Harley Earl saga, which includes creating the first all-female designers was buried and secreted for decades of time.
 It was only after Detroit's auto industry collapsed in 2008, that many other writers would go on to cover this groundbreaking women's team in business, and how H.J.
 Earl championed this movement for equal rights for women.

 Syndicated newspaper articles were reporting on this hot new trend and circulated around the country showing how Harley Earl was an early pioneer of the women's lib movement.
-It was extremely unprecedented for nobody else was getting the word out there allowing women to have new power to stand up for equality.
-Women all over the US were empowered and eager to take the challenge, and the results were amazing.
+It was extremely unprecedented for the time; nobody else was getting the word out there allowing women to have new power to stand up for equality.
+Women all over the US were empowered and eager to take the challenge, and the results were amazing!
 Hence, this one man and his GM team gave women everywhere in America a "beachhead" to rally forward on this new social issue.

 Let's recap, from the late 1920s up until the end of the 50s when Mr. Earl retired, GM was the Apple of its Day.
 He and the other top leaders did something remarkable during their tenure--using "change and modernity" to cement this company at the top of the business world.